Kings vs. Jazz Prediction & Picks - December 16

 Kings Performance Insights

+- Offensively, the Kings are averaging 116.8 points per game (eighth-ranked in league).
+They are ceding 117.1 points per contest at the other end (22nd-ranked).

-- With 116.8 points per game on offense, the Kings are eighth in the NBA.
-Defensively, they allow 117.1 points per contest, which ranks 22nd in the league.
+- With 43.8 boards per game, Sacramento is 17th in the NBA.
+It surrenders 43.9 rebounds per contest, which ranks 16th in the league.

-- The Kings have been one of the top teams in the league when it comes to assists, as they are averaging 27.9 per game (fifth-best in NBA).
+- The Kings have been one of the top teams in the league in terms of assists, as they are dishing out 27.9 per game (fifth-best in NBA).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.